stanford-cs149/asst1/README.md

   Consider the characteristics of the computation you are performing?
   Describe the parts of the image that present challenges for SIMD execution?
-Comparing the performance of rendering the different views of the Mandelbrot set may help confirm your hypothesis.)
+Comparing the performance of rendering the different views of the Mandelbrot set may help confirm your hypothesis.).

   We remind you that for the code described in this subsection, the ISPC compiler maps gangs of program instances to SIMD instructions executed